-How Not to Be Too Busy for Your Own Good
+How Not to Be Too Busy for Your Own Good There are at least four types of indecision.
+Which type describes you?

 You've likely heard some version of this conventional wisdom about business success: If you work longer, push harder and give more, then you might break through.